MehriBacem/donkeycar_console/README.md

 2. You must add the new hostname to ALLOWED_HOSTS in "donkeycar_console/donkeycar_console/settings.py"

-## How to turn your car to self-driving in a short time?
+## How to set up the donkey car console settings ?

-### What you should do before starting
 #### 1 : Set up your AWS credentials in the settings page:

 The donkey car console won't enable you to use its features if you don't set up your AWS credentials .
 In fact, our backend server will use those credentials to train your model and make it ready to use.